ThalVal/social-network-api/README.md

 ## Project Description

 A social network API created using NoSQL database for a large amount of unstructured data.
 CRUD functionality can be achieved in Insomnia for Users, Thoughts, Friends, and Reactions.
 The data is displayed in a formatted JSON and uses Express.js, MongoDB, and MongoODM.
-Please see attached video for further details and demo.